 The following diagram describes the active – active Anycast/ECMP scenario:

 Citrix ADC and Client IP Options

 One of the important requirements requested by Acme Inc. for a large amount of its Kubernetes applications is that back-end servers receive the true client IP address for services being load balanced by Citrix ADC.
 Typical load balancing on Citrix ADC sources all traffic destined to back end servers from a SNIP (subnet IP) address owned by the NetScaler.
 For some applications the real client IP is required.
-Most of the applications that leverage route health injection also require the true client IP be sent to the back-end server.
+Most of the applications that use route health injection also require the true client IP to be sent to the back-end server.

 Citrix ADC has a feature called “Use Source IP” (USIP) which can be either bound globally, or individually to each service requiring client IP to the back-end server.
 The issue with this is that once the client receives the packet with a different source IP, asymmetrical routing occurs, and the packet is dropped.
-It is because of this that other considerations must be evaluated, and additional configuration is required on the back-end servers for USIP to work properly.
+It is because of this that other considerations must be evaluated, and extra configuration is required on the back-end servers for USIP to work properly.